vulinh64/vulinh64.github.io/blog/2025-09-24-quick-common-docker-run-commands.md

 #### Example

-Supposed that you want to connect to an external PostgreSQL database (often on the same network) with the host name `postgres` and credentials `keycloak`/`123456`, this will be your new `docker run` command:
+Suppose you want to connect to an external PostgreSQL database (often on the same network) with the hostname `postgres` and credentials `keycloak`/`123456`.
+This will be your new `docker run` command:

 <Tabs>